PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

 \section{User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review}

-To evaluate the effectiveness of \textit{PrivacyMotiv} in enhancing UI/UX designers' intrinsic motivation for privacy-aware design through empathy building, we conducted a within-subjects study with UI/UX designers.
-Our study investigates the following main research question: \textit{How does the use of LLM-generated speculative persona journeys affect UI/UX design practitioners' intrinsic motivation to proactively engage in privacy-aware design by fostering empathy toward users affected by unintended and unexpected privacy incidents?}
+To evaluate the effectiveness of \textit{PrivacyMotiv} in enhancing designers' intrinsic motivation for reflective privacy-aware design through empathy building, we conducted a counterbalanced, within-subjects study with professional UX practitioners.
+Our primary goal was to investigate the impact of LLM-generated persona journeys on designers' motivation to proactively engage in privacy-aware design, as well as their empathy toward users affected by privacy incidents.
+This investigation is structured around the following four evaluation questions (EQs):

-We explore this question from the following four aspects, each represented by an evaluation question (EQ):